Thoughtful accessories for women and the many things we carry.

 We made 300 bags for our first launch, in the colors latte and black - named after my newfound caffeine addiction.
 It's important to me for Freja to be a meaningful, lean operation, and to keep it that way even as we continue to grow.
 That means only ordering what we need, carrying low inventory, having little overhead, and minimal waste.
 It’s much more expensive than mass manufacturing, but it’s the only way I want to run my business.
 I don't believe in compromising between design, functionality, and our responsibility to the planet, and hopefully this little brand will be one step in the right direction.
 We still have a long way to go, and we’ll always strive to be better.

-And while I no longer haul your orders down to UPS personally each morning (shoutout to our shipping team for getting your orders out ASAP) many things still stay the same :) We still only manufacture in small batches a few times a year, and you can always personally reach me at jenny@frejanyc.com.
+And while I no longer haul your orders down to UPS personally each morning (shoutout to our fulfillment team Austin, Maddie, and Marcus for getting your orders out ASAP) many things still stay the same.
+We still only manufacture in small batches a few times a year, and you can always personally reach me at jenny@frejanyc.com.
 Thank you so much for being a part of this journey and our story.

 xo, Jenny